-Formula

-Current assets

-Current liabilities

-Total financial debt (short-term debt, trust receipts and acceptances payable and long-term debt including current portion)

-Total equity (equity holders + noncontrolling interests)

-Total liabilities (current + noncurrent) Total equity (equity holders + noncontrolling interests)

-Total assets (current + noncurrent)

-Total equity (equity holders + noncontrolling interests)

-Operating Income

-Sale of goods and services

-Net income attributable to equity holders of the parent Weighted average number of common shares

-Operating income plus depreciation and amortization

-Finance costs
+Financial Ratios Formula Current ratio Current assets Current liabilities Total financial debt (short-term debt, trust receipts and acceptances Gearing ratio payable and long-term debt including current portion) Total equity (equity holders + non-controlling interests) Debt to equity ratio Total liabilities (current + noncurrent) Total equity (equity holders + non-controlling interests) Asset to equity ratio Total assets (current + noncurrent) risset to equity fatto Total equity (equity holders + non-controlling interests) Operating margin Operating Income Sale of goods and services Earnings per share Net income attributable to equity holders of the parent Weighted average number of common shares Interest rate coverage ratio Operating income plus depreciation and amortization Finance costs

-Material Changes in the 2012 Financial Statements (Increase/Decrease of 5% or more versus 2011)
+Material Changes in the 2013 Financial Statements (Increase/Decrease of 5% or more versus 2013)

-Income statements - Year ended September 30, 2012 versus Year ended September 30, 2011
+Income statements - Year ended September 30, 2013 versus Year ended September 30, 2012 (As restated, see Note 2 of Financial Statements)

-6.0% increase in sale of goods and services was due to the following:
+13.8% increase in sale of goods and services was due to the following:

-Sale of goods and services in URC's branded consumer foods segment (BCFG), excluding packaging division, increased by \clubsuit 5.720 billion, or 11.7%, to \clubsuit 54.508 billion in fiscal 2012 from \clubsuit 48.788 billion registered in fiscal 2011.
-BCFG domestic operations posted a 16.2% increase in net sales from \clubsuit 29.570 billion in fiscal 2011 to \clubsuit 34.351 billion in fiscal 2012 due to strong performance of its beverage division which grew 56.0% on the back of the stellar performance of the coffee business particularly the new coffee mix products.
-In addition, RTD beverages have recovered on the account of growth in its tea, water and juice offerings.
-Sales for snack foods division grew at a slower pace due to competitive pressures as consumers go for lower priced and lower value-added products.
+• Sale of goods and services in URC's branded consumer foods segment (BCFG), excluding packaging division, increased by ₱9.726 billion, or 17.8%, to ₱64.234 billion in fiscal 2013 from ₱54.508 billion registered in fiscal 2012.
+BCFG domestic operations posted a 22.8% increase in net sales from ₱34.351 billion in fiscal 2012 to ₱42.181 billion in fiscal 2013 due to strong performance of its beverage division which grew 65.6% on the back of solid performance by powdered beverage businesses, mainly attributed to continued success of Great Taste white coffee; and RTD businesses, mainly driven by C2 230ml solo.
+Other RTD beverages like water and juice also contributed to the growth.
+Sales for snack foods division grew by 4.0% due to growth in salty snacks category.

-BCFG international sales increased by 4.9% to ₱20.157 billion in fiscal 2012 against ₱19.218 billion in fiscal 2011.
-In US dollar (US\$) term, sales registered an increase of 6.3% from US\$443 million in fiscal 2011 to US\$471 million in fiscal 2012 due to increase in sales volume by 39.1%.
-This was supported by higher revenues from all the countries except Thailand as the effects of flood continued to affect the sales of its main categories, biscuits and wafers, which are not consumer staples and are discretionary.
-Vietnam, the biggest contributor, has contributed 42.8% of total international sales in dollar terms.
-Vietnam continues to solidify its leadership in RTD tea business as C2 brand has already taken over the number one market position in that category.
-Indonesia also grew sales with its newly launched extruded snacks.
+BCFG international sales increased by 9.4% to ₱22.054 billion in fiscal 2013 against ₱20.157 billion in fiscal 2012.
+In US dollar (US\$) term, sales registered an increase of 11.9% from US\$471 million in fiscal 2012 to US\$527 million in fiscal 2013 due to increase in sales volume by 14.3%.
+Vietnam, the biggest contributor, has contributed 43.9% of total international sales in dollar terms.
+Vietnam's solid performance is attributed to the sustained strong demand for RTD beverages, C2 and Rong Do.
+Salty snacks also contributed to the growth in Vietnam as pelletized snacks continue to gain traction.
+Indonesia also grew sales on the back of snacks and chocolate categories with snacks being the main driver as sales momentum continued for fabricated potato crisp offering.

-Sale of goods and services of BCFG, excluding packaging division, accounted for 76.6% of total URC consolidated sale of goods and services for fiscal 2012.
+Sale of goods and services of BCFG, excluding packaging division, accounted for 79.3% of total URC consolidated sale of goods and services for fiscal 2013.

-Sale of goods and services in URC's packaging division slightly went down by 1.2% to P1.749 billion in fiscal 2012 from P1.770 million recorded in fiscal 2011 due to decline in prices, pulling down the impact of increased sales volume.
+Sale of goods and services in URC's packaging division decreased by 33.3% to ₱1.167 billion in fiscal 2013 from ₱1.749 billion recorded in fiscal 2012 due to decline in sales volume.